Examining Racial Stereotypes in YouTube Autocomplete Suggestions

 \begin{sm}

-This document includes additional information on data preparation, data analysis, and descriptive statistics of the dataset. \\
+This document includes additional information on data preparation and descriptive statistics of the dataset. \\

-\textbf{Data Preparation} \\ As part of our data preparation and preliminary analyses, we first conducted a comparative review of the autocomplete suggestions we collected.
-For this, we analyzed data from all five US states collected three times to identify inter-location differences between autocomplete results.
+\textbf{Data Preparation} \\ As part of our data preparation and preliminary analyses, we first conducted a comparative review of the collected autocomplete datasets.
+We analyzed data from all five US states collected three times to identify inter-location differences between autocomplete results.
 We used the data of New Jersey as a reference category because it had the highest number of autocomplete results compared to other states.
 Over 85\% of YouTube autocomplete results were consistent between New Jersey and the other four states: Texas (97.32\%), Georgia (95.54\%), California (91.67\%), and Washington (86.61\%).

-We determined to employ all the extracted data for data analysis after removing the duplicate results from three different waves and five different states.
-While this step precluded prioritizing more geographically and temporally stable autocompletes, it allowed us to work with a more comprehensive set of suggestions.
-This process of integrating datasets and removing the duplicates was carried out in two stages described below.
+Given this high consistency, we determined to employ all the extracted data for data analysis after removing the duplicate autocomplete results from three different waves and five different states.
+This process of integrating datasets and removing the duplicates was carried out in three stages described below.

 In the first stage, we integrated the data.
 We consolidated data extracted in three different waves for each state into one dataset per state, resulting in five datasets representing the five states.
-Then, the five datasets based on each state were further organized back into one combined dataset.
+Then, the five datasets based on states were further merged back into one combined dataset (n=534).
 Accordingly, we obtained one unified dataset across three different waves and five different states.
-The dataset comprised four racial categories.
-Figure \ref{fig:dataset} presents an example of autocomplete results for a few queries in our dataset.
-In the second stage, we eliminated the same autocomplete results that were produced multiple times.
-For example, the result ``How often should a Black man wash his hair?'' was generated from different input queries of ``Should a Black,'' ``Should a Black man,'' and ``A Black man should.''
-In such cases, following prior research~\citep{al2020google, baker2013white, roy2020age}, we removed duplicates and counted them as one result.
-Through this process, we obtained YouTube autocomplete results for the four racial groups without any duplicates.
+We tagged each autocomplete in our data with a racial category corresponding to the input query that produced that autocomplete.
+Thus, the dataset comprised four racial categories.
+Figure \ref{fig:dataset} presents an example of autocomplete results for a few queries of the racial category `White' in our dataset.